stevenremenapp/reviews/README.md

 -   Alt text added to images via JavaScript
 -   Keyboard accessibility added to map markers (links will work when Enter key is selected on map marker)
 -   Added "map marker" to the alt text for the map marker images to make it clearer for screen reader users
+-   Added role=application to all maps
+-   Moved the Leaflet map attribute links to the top right so they are never hidden from the user
+-   Corrected breadcrumb to follow accessibility best practices
 -   Added aria-label to links in the header and footer to make them clearer for screen reader users
--   Moved the Leaflet map attribute links to the top right so they are never hidden from the user
 -   Added a clearer aria-label ("view details of this restaurant") to the 'View Details' links
+-   Corrected semantic heading levels on all HTML pages to follow h1 -> h3 appropriately

 Service Worker: